Exploring How to Pay for Business School

-To make the finances of business school work, candidates typically rely on a mix of funding, which can include sources ranging from parental support to the following options:
+To make the finances of business school work, candidates typically rely on a mix of funding, which can include sources ranging from parental support to grants to sponsorships.

 Based on merit, professional distinction, diversity or financial need, some schools, foundations or professional groups will provide financial awards in the form of a grant or scholarship.
 If you’re interested in applying for these, schools are usually the best source of information.
 Just keep in mind that most grants and scholarships are partial awards reserved for full-time graduate students.
 Eligibility is limited and restrictive, so engage early.

 Assistantships are a form of paid academic employment where you can receive financial aid, such as tuition reimbursement or a living-expense stipend, in return for working part-time for the sponsoring school.
 Duties vary, but depending on your skills and area of study, you could assist with teaching, research or even administrative work for a particular department or faculty member.
 Like scholarships and grants, assistantships are available on a limited basis, so engage with schools early in the application process.